rajnandale/capitalconnect/README.md

 No framework is used in this project, All the files and content of this project is unstructured

-Initial objective during project development was to develop a working and funtional web application with Appealing Frontned.
+## Initial objective during project development was to develop a working and funtional web application with Appealing Frontend.

-For initializing, settig things locally follow below steps:
+For initializing and setting things locally follow below steps:

 step 1) install xampp and use apache server for localhost